TheLoggicalOne/BettingGames/NotesPlayGround.md

+ # TO BE COMPLETED
+ # Just a Play Ground
  Consider ` G = betting_game(n)` .Let `T` be is its Breath First tree....Also let say we have `m` possible different
  hand.
 This game: